How is kidney cancer staged?

 Once the T, N, and M categories have been assigned, this information is combined to assign an overall stage of I, II, III, or IV.
-The stages identify cancers that have a similar prognosis and thus are treated in a similar way.
+The stages identify cancers that have a similar prognosis (outlook) and thus are treated in a similar way.
 Patients with lower stage numbers tend to have a better prognosis.

 Stage I: T1, N0, M0

 The tumor is 7 cm across or smaller and is only in the kidney (T1).
 There is no spread to lymph nodes (N0) or distant organs (M0).

 Stage II: T2, N0, M0

 The tumor is larger than 7 cm across but is still only in the kidney (T2).
 There is no spread to lymph nodes (N0) or distant organs (M0).

 Stage III: Either of the following: